University of Birmingham

 Applications must include:

-• A document confirming GBC status (or another form of confirmation)
+• A document confirming GBC status (or another form of confirmation e.g. if noted on the academic transcript)

-• An academic transcript for your undergraduate degree (if completed)
+• An academic transcript for your undergraduate psychology degree

 • And, if your undergraduate degree was not in psychology, an academic transcript for your conversion course, together with evidence of the class received for your first degree